 While many travel to the region for outdoor adventure, the local art scene is worth exploring.
 10 distinct museums reside in Great Falls, affording the community its title as “Montana’s Museum Capital.”
 Famed Western artist Charles M. Russell called the surrounding plains home for much of his life, documenting the lives of local cowboys and American Indians in his trademark style.
 His work is celebrated in the CM Russell Museum, where visitors can explore the artist’s house and studio.

-The Paris Gibson Museum of Art is housed in an historic school building yet features a selection of contemporary art, and travelers can also explore the Galerie Trinitas at the University of Great Falls, the Children’s Museum of Montana, and The History Museum.
+The Paris Gibson Museum of Art is housed in an historic school building yet features a selection of contemporary art, and travelers can explore the Galerie Trinitas at the University of Providence Great Falls, the Children’s Museum of Montana, and The History Museum.
 A range of local art galleries dotted throughout town cater to collectors and casual art admirers alike.
 Additionally, the River’s edge trail is the largest collector of art, with 24 pieces.
 The art ranges from sculptures, murals, and statues.

 The Rich History of Great Falls

 The extensive scenery surrounding what is now the city of Great Falls was explored by Lewis and Clark during their famous expedition of 1804-06.
 They encountered the Plains Indians and the Great Falls of the Missouri River in the spring of 1805 and were subsequently forced to portage around the impressive series of waterfalls that drop the sizeable Missouri River more than 500 vertical feet in less than 18 miles.
 It took a month for the expedition to circumvent the falls and they then moved on, leaving the area largely untouched.